evkx/evkx.github.io/content/models/xpeng/g9/G9_RWD_Standard_Range/_index.md

 ## User interface and control

-The XPENG G9 RWD Standard Range has twin screens on a shared frame mounted with brackets on top of the dashboard.
+The XPENG G9 RWD Standard Range has twin screens on a shared frame mounted with brackets on the dashboard.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments).
 In addition, there is one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) in the center console  and one [infotainment screen](../../../../technology/userinterface/screens/#front-passenger-screen) in front of the passenger seat.
-The  screen behind the steering wheel mounted into the dashboard is 10,25 inches large.
-The touch screen on the dashboard's center  is 14,96 inches large.
-The touch screen in front of the passenger on the dashboard is 14,96 inches large.
+The  screen behind the steering wheel mounted into the dashboard is 10.3 inches large.
+The touch screen on the dashboard's center  is 15.0 inches large.
+The touch screen in front of the passenger on the dashboard is 15.0 inches large.

 {{< sitefiguresized thumb="models/xpeng/g9/g9_rwd_standard_range/screens_1_st.jpg" title="XPENG G9 RWD Standard Range" width="3000" height="2002"  >}}